Housing Operations and Technical Assistance

 We've featured some articles below, but be sure to check out all of our HUD operations content.

 On March 25, the U.S. Court of Appeals for the Federal Circuit ruled against the U.S. Department of Housing and Urban Development (HUD) in the lawsuit on the performance-based contract administration (PBCA) case.
-HUD has yet to issue a public statement of its intentions moving forward.
-For now, status quo continues at the state contracting and project-based interaction level.
+On May 12, HUD posted a statement indicating that HUD and the Department of Justice are reviewing options and will make a determination as to requesting a rehearing.
+The Department of Justice requested, and was granted a 45 day extension of time, until June 23, 2014, to file any petition for rehearing.

 As the annual financial statement (AFS) season for Dec.
 30 filers approaches, U.S. Department of Housing and Urban Development (HUD) is urging users to ensure that their accounts are active, or they run the risk experiencing issues when logging into the HUD Secure System.